Our Railroad Equipment

 - Norfolk and Western 90′ steel passenger car

 - Baltimore and Ohio 90′ steel passenger car

 - Pennsy Parlor Car #7007

 - Wabash #5170 Railway Post Office Car, the new home for our Archival Research Library.
 Naming rights for this Library Car are still available.

-The 2700 Engine, first in its series of Kanawha Chesepeake & Ohio Engines, built in the 1940′s.
+The 2700 Engine, first in its series of Kanawha Chesepeake & Ohio Engines, built in the 1940’s.
 The Engine was brought to Ohio by S.T.E.A.M. from West Virginia, and was displayed on the Esber Beverage Spur in Canton, Ohio near Timken.
 It was relocated to Dennison, Ohio where it was stored for years, until finally moved to the head of a track that houses a wing of cars to the Dennison Railroad Depot Museum.
 Transportation Enhancement Funds were secured to restore the Engine, but the restoration was delayed due to a lawsuit over the Engine ownership.
-Two court cases have since confirmed the Dennison Depot as owner, and plans are currently underway to raise funding to cosmetically restore the Engine.
+Two court cases have since confirmed the Dennison Depot as owner, and a cosmetic restoration of the Engine was completed in 2018.

-* Also undergoing restoration is the Pullman Sleeper, another donation from the Ohio Railway Museum.
+The Pullman Sleeper, another donation from the Ohio Railway Museum, is currently undergoing restoration.
 The exterior is a Transportation Enhancement Project and is completed.
 Funding is still being sought for interior restoration.
 This car will become a much needed Bed & Breakfast Car for the Museum.
 Naming rights are still available for this car.